diaorui/peek-deck/robotics.md

 **[The Roomba Was a Disappointment](https://www.theatlantic.com/technology/2025/12/roomba-dream-home-robotics/685293/)**

-The best-known manufacturer of autonomous vacuums declared bankruptcy this week, and no one should be surprised.&nbsp;&nbsp;
+The best-known manufacturer of autonomous vacuums declared bankruptcy this week, and no one should be surprised.

-The Atlantic • 21h ago
+The Atlantic • 22h ago

 ---